COMMUNE KITCHEN SINGAPORE

 1. Heat milk in a large saucepan until it comes to a boil.
 Reduce heat to low flame.

 2. Add vinegar or lemon juice gradually one tablespoon at a time and stir the milk gently.
 The curd will start separating from the whey.
 Simmer for 2-3 minutes.
-Take it off the flame and let it cool for about 10 minutes.
+Take it off the flame and let it cool for 2-3 minutes, before handling the hot liquid.

-3. Next, drain the whey through a sieve lined with a large cheese cloth or handkerchief.
-Leave the strainer in a bowl full of ice cold water for 10 minutes.
+3. Next, carefully drain the whey through a sieve lined with a large cheese cloth or handkerchief.
+Leave the strainer and the cloth in a bowl full of ice cold water for a few minutes to cool it down quickly - this will result in softer texture.

-4. Now, pull the ends of the cloth together to form a ball of paneer.
+4. Now, pull the corners of the cloth together to form a ball of paneer.
 Drain excess water by squeezing the ball.
-Tie the top of the cloth just above the ball with a rubber band
+Place the ball on a flat surface, open it up and fold the cloth neatly over the cheese to form a square shape.

-5. To set paneer, place the ball of paneer under a flat heavy object for about 2 hours.
+5. To set paneer, place the ball of paneer under a flat heavy object for about an hour to set completely before cutting.
 Cut it into cubes before using.

 Note : Paneer can be refrigerated for up to 3 days or frozen for up to 3 months.
 To freeze paneer, cut into cubes and store in a ziploc bag.